dos1/flow3r-firmware/docs/badge/badge_link.rst

  * MIDI Type A: Tip is sink/data, ring is source/Vcc.
  * MIDI Type B: Ring is sink/data, tip is source/Vcc.
  * TS / Non-TRS / Type C: Like type B, but ring and sleeve are shorted.
+Not recommended.

 See https://minimidi.world/ for more details.